 A lot of my clients are intrigued with incorporating custom plaster register vent grilles into their projects.
 But they don’t understand how they are installed, and there is often trepidation.
 I took these photos on the job site to help you visualize how they are installed.

-ABOVE: This photo shows how the plaster register manufacturer fabricates the 2″ thick panel with a routed and stepped edge of 5/8″ thick.
+ABOVE: This photo shows how the plaster register manufacturer fabricated the custom, 2″ thick panel with a routed and stepped edge of 5/8″ thick.

 ABOVE: Another close up photo of the front edge of the panel.
 See how it has a thin frame routed all around?
 This allows you to install the metal “Z” clips along the edge.
 It gives you many options for how best to secure the panel to the adjacent wood framing.